 Knot the material together at one end.

-Divide the remaining side of the bundle into two even sections and twist them both clockwise to create two strands.
+Divide the remaining side of the bundle into two even sections.
+Twist them both clockwise to create two strands.

-Next, twist one of the strands around the other in a counter-clockwise direction.
+Next, twist one strand around the other in a counter-clockwise direction.
 Tie the end to prevent it unraveling.

 You can join shorter lengths together by splicing them.
-Do so by twisting the ends of their strands together, i.e., while they are in two strands, before the counter-clockwise twisting.
-Twist one small bunch on each side (for each of the strands) and then just continue to twist as before.
-You can do this as much as you want until you get the desired length of rope you need.
+Twist the ends of their strands together while they are in two strands.
+Do this before the counter-clockwise twisting.
+Twist one small bunch on each side (for each of the strands) and then continue to twist as before.
+Do this as much as you want until you get the desired length of rope you need.

-Thicker ropes can be made by using larger bundles of grass or by twisting multiple ropes together.
+Make thicker ropes by using larger bundles of grass.
+You could also twist multiple ropes together.